QuePort/passport-azure-oauth/README.md

 * clientId : Id of the registered azure online application.
 * clientSecret : Password of the registered azure online application.
 * tenantId : Open Azure Online, navigate to the application, click on "VIEW ENDPOINTS", copy the GUID after the host url.
+You can also use the value "common" to auto detect your tenant id.
 * resource : Url to the Azure / Office 365 resource your app wants to access.
 	* e.g.: "https://outlook.office365.com/" to access Office 365 Mail Api
 * proxy : The proxy settings passed through the oauth2 module, wich handles the authorization requests.